sphamba/smear-cursor.nvim/README.md

 # Known issues

+Likely not compatible with othe plugins that modify the cursor.

 When not using floating windows fallback:
 - No smear when buffer is duplicated
 - No smear outside buffer (further than the last line)